noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

 size classes, and recruitment rates, are missing.
 This is because, per the original paper, I calculate these so as to parameterize the model for steady-state conditions in the absence of disease.
-Here I do that, using equation 8 in the papers' supplement:
+Here I do that, using Equation 8 in the papers' supplement:

 ~~~~ {.r}
 treeparms.df <- within(treeparms.df, {